cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/tech_deep_dive.md

 ### Summary
 We've looked at the Lambda functions which drive the API calls to Amazon Rekognition; and we've also looked at the API Gateway definitions which expose external REST APIs that our website can call

-Now move on to defining our own API (this time without an authenticator) that we can call using the Postan tool (or any other API test tool)
+Now move on to defining our own API (this time without an authenticator) that we can call using the Postman tool (or another API test tool such as curl)

 Click [here](../build_your_own_api/) to get started!